-Mr. Chaney, 54, is Vice-Chairman and a Director of JTS Capital Group (JTS), an alternative asset acquisition and management company, investing and managing its private equity funds in the financial services sector in the United States and Europe.
-Mr. Chaney has served as Vice-Chairman and a Director of JTS since August 2015.
-JTS is affiliated with Avista Capital Partners with offices in New York, Houston, and London.
+Mr. Chaney, 55, has more than 30 years of leadership experience in the banking and financial services sector.
+He is a director and Chief Executive Officer of First NBC Bank Holding Company (FNBC) and its bank subsidiary First NBC Bank, with offices throughout southeast Louisiana, south Mississippi, and the Florida panhandle.
+He has been a director and Chief Executive officer of FNBC since February 2017.
+Mr. Chaney served as Vice-Chairman and a Director of JTS Capital Group from August 2015 to February 2017.
 Mr. Chaney retired effective January 1, 2015 from his positions as Director, President, and Chief Executive Officer of Hancock Holding Company, in Gulfport, Mississippi, Director, President, and Chief Executive Officer of Hancock Bank, in Gulfport, Mississippi, Director and Chief Executive Officer of Whitney Bank, in New Orleans, Louisiana, and Director and President of a number of other subsidiaries of Hancock Holding Company.
 Mr. Chaney served as Director, President, and Chief Executive Officer of Hancock Holding Company from 2006 to January 1, 2015.
 He served as Chief Financial Officer and Executive Vice President of Hancock Holding Company, Hancock Bank, and Hancock Bank of Louisiana from 1998 to 2006.
-Prior to joining Hancock Holding Company, Mr. Chaney was a licensed attorney representing financial institutions throughout 13 states in the Southeast and Southwest in areas including corporate governance, regulatory, securities, Securities and Exchange Commission compliance, and mergers and acquisitions.
+Prior to joining Hancock Holding Company, Mr. Chaney was a licensed attorney representing financial institutions throughout 13 states in the Southeast and Southwest in areas including corporate governance, regulatory, securities.
+Securities and Exchange Commission compliance, and mergers and acquisitions.
 Mr. Chaney served on the Board of Directors of the Federal Reserve Bank of Atlanta, New Orleans Branch, having recently completed his final term.
 He serves as Vice-Chairman of the Board of Directors of the Gulf Coast Renaissance Corporation and he served as Chair-Elect and Treasurer of the MS Economic Council, where he also served on the Board of Directors and Executive Committee.
 Mr. Chaney served on the Board and Executive Committee of the Gulf Coast Business Council and is a past Chairman of the Gulf Coast Chamber.
 He also serves on the Board and is a past Chairman of the University of Mississippi Banking & Finance Advisory Board.
 Active in the banking industry, Mr. Chaney was a member of The Financial Services Roundtable in Washington, D.C.
 He also is an inaugural member of the Banking Advisory Board of Directors of the American Banker.
 He is past Chairman of the Mississippi Bankers Association and has served on numerous committees of the Mississippi, Louisiana, and Florida Bankers Associations.
 Mr. Chaney's strong financial experience in the areas of banking and finance and experience in regulatory law are beneficial to the Board.